 The folder where you should put the LUT png is located here:

 The AppData folder is hidden by default, you can access it by pressing Windows + R and typing in appdata.

 To create an LUT, you first need to download the default LUT which has no adjustments.

 You should only apply per-pixel color adjustments, that means you cannot apply effects such as blur, sharpening, clarity, highlights/shadows, and many other effects which are more than just a simple color adjustment.

 You can apply color adjustments such as brightness, contrast, levels, curves, exposure, vibrance, saturation, hue, color balance, black & white, color lookups, gradient maps, and selective color.

-When many adjustments are applied, working with a 16-bit image can have the benefits of less noise and banding issues.
-But make sure the final image is exported as 8-bit, otherwise, the game won't recognize it.
+When many adjustments are applied, working with a 16 bits/channel image can have the benefits of less noise and banding issues.
+But make sure the final image is exported as 8 bits/channel, otherwise, the game won't recognize it.

 Download a Photoshop file of an example LUT with various adjustments.
-Must be exported as 8-bit png.
+Must be exported as 8 bits/channel png.